adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 }
 ```

 The `TableController` is the central processing for the database access layer.
-It handles all the OData capabilities for us and exposes these as REST endpoints
-within our WebAPI.
+It handles all the OData capabilities for us and exposes these as REST endpoints within our WebAPI.
 This means that the actual code for this controller is tiny - just 12 lines of code.

 !!! info
     [OData][5] is a specification for accessing table data on the Internet.
-It provides
-    a mechanism for querying and manipulating data within a table.
-Entity Framework is a
-    common data access layer for ASP.NET applications.
+It provides a mechanism for querying and manipulating data within a table.
+Entity Framework is a common data access layer for ASP.NET applications.

 We can build the project at this point.
-If Visual Studio hasn't done so already,
-the missing NuGet packages for Azure Mobile Apps will be downloaded.
-There
-should not be any errors.
-If there are, check the typing for any changes you
+If Visual Studio hasn't done so already, the missing NuGet packages for Azure Mobile Apps will be downloaded.
+There should not be any errors.
+If there are, check the typing for any changes you made.
-made.

 ### Building an Azure App Service for Mobile Apps

-The next step in the process is to build the resources on Azure that will
-run your mobile backend.
-Start by logging into the [Azure Portal][6], then
-follow these instructions:
+The next step in the process is to build the resources on Azure that will run your mobile backend.
+Start by logging into the [Azure Portal][6], then follow these instructions:

 1. Click the big **+ New** button in the top-left corner.
 2. Click **Web + Mobile**, then **Mobile App**.
 3. Enter a unique name in the **App name** box.

     !!! tip
-        Since the name doesn't matter and it has to be unique, you can use [a
-        GUID generator][7] to generate a unique name.
-GUIDs are not the best
-        names to use when you need to actually find resources, but using GUIDS
-        prevents conflicts when deploying, so I prefer them as a naming scheme.
-        You can prefix the GUID  (example: chapter1-GUID) to aid in discovery
-        later on.
-Generally, the first four digits of a GUID are enough to
-        identify individual resources.
+        Since the name doesn't matter and it has to be unique, you can use [a GUID generator][7] to generate a unique name.
+GUIDs are not the best names to use when you need to actually find resources, but using a GUID prevents conflicts when deploying, so I prefer them as a naming scheme.
+You can prefix the GUID  (example: chapter1-GUID) to aid in discovery later on.
+Generally, the first four digits of a GUID are enough to identify individual resources.

-4. If you have more than one subscription (for example, you have a trial
-   and an MSDN subscription), then ensure you select the right subscription
-   in the **Subscription** drop-down.
+4. If you have more than one subscription (for example, you have a trial and an MSDN subscription), then ensure you select the right subscription in the **Subscription** drop-down.
-5. Select **Create new** under resource group and enter a name for this
+5. Select **Create new** under resource group and enter a name for this mobile application.
-   mobile application.

     !!! info "Resource Groups"
-        Resource groups are great for grouping all the resources associated with a
-        mobile application together.
-During development, it means you can delete
-        all the resources in one operation.
-For production, it means you can see how
-        much the service is costing you and how the resources are being used.
+        Resource groups are great for grouping all the resources associated with a mobile application together.
+During development, it means you can delete all the resources in one operation.
+For production, it means you can see how much the service is costing you and how the resources are being used.

 6. Finally, select or create a new **App Service Plan**.

     !!! info "App Service Plan"
-        The App Service Plan is the thing that actually bills you - not the web or
-        mobile backend.
-You can run a number of web or mobile backends on the same
-        App Service Plan.
+        The App Service Plan is the thing that actually bills you - not the web or mobile backend.
+You can run a number of web or mobile backends on the same App Service Plan.

     I tend to create a new App Service Plan for each mobile application.
-This
-    is because the App Service Plan lives inside the Resource Group that you
+This is because the App Service Plan lives inside the Resource Group that you create.
-    create.
 The process for creating an App Service Plan is straight forward.
 You have two decisions to make.
-The first decision is where is the service
-    going to run.
-In a production environment, the correct choice is "near your
+The first decision is where is the service going to run.
+In a production environment, the correct choice is "near your customers".
-    customers".
 "Close to the developers" is a good choice during development.
-    Unfortunately, neither of those is an option you can actually choose in the
-    portal, so you will have to translate into some sort of geographic location.
+Unfortunately, neither of those is an option you can actually choose in the portal, so you will have to translate into some sort of geographic location.
 With 16 regions to choose from, you have a lot of choice.

-    The second decision you have to make is what to run the service on; also
-    known as the Pricing tier.
-If you Click **View all**, you will see you
-    have lots of choices.
-F1 Free and D1 Shared, for example, run on shared
-    resources and are CPU limited.
-You should avoid these as the service will
-    stop responding when you are over the CPU quota.
-That leaves Basic,
-    Standard and Premium.
-Basic has no automatic scaling and can run up to 3
-    instances - perfect for development tasks.
-Standard and Premium both have
-    automatic scaling, automatic backups, and large amounts of storage; they
-    differ in features: the number of sites or instances you can run on them,
-    for example.
+    The second decision you have to make is what to run the service on; also known as the Pricing tier.
+If you Click **View all**, you will see you have lots of choices.
+F1 Free and D1 Shared, for example, run on shared resources and are CPU limited.
+You should avoid these as the service will stop responding when you are over the CPU quota.
+That leaves Basic, Standard and Premium.
+Basic has no automatic scaling and can run up to 3 instances - perfect for development tasks.
+Standard and Premium both have automatic scaling, automatic backups, and large amounts of storage; they differ in features: the number of sites or instances you can run on them, for example.
 Finally, there is a number after the plan.
-This tells you how
-    big the virtual machine is that the plan is running on.
-The numbers differ
-    by number of cores and memory.
+This tells you how big the virtual machine is that the plan is running on.
+The numbers differ by number of cores and memory.

-    For our purposes, an F1 Free site is enough to run this small demonstration
-    project.
-More complex development projects should use something in the
-    Basic range of pricing plans.
-Production apps should be set up in Standard
-    or Premium pricing plans.
+    For our purposes, an F1 Free site is enough to run this small demonstration project.
+More complex development projects should use something in the Basic range of pricing plans.
+Production apps should be set up in Standard or Premium pricing plans.

 7. Once you have created your app service plan and saved it, Click **Create**.

 The creation of the service can take a couple of minutes.
-You can monitor the
-process of deployment by clicking on the Notifications icon.
-This is in the top
-bar on the right-hand side and looks like a Bell.
-Clicking on a specific
-notification will provide more information about the activity.
-Once you have
-created your app service, the App Service blade will open.
+You can monitor the process of deployment by clicking on the Notifications icon.
+This is in the top bar on the right-hand side and looks like a Bell.
+Clicking on a specific notification will provide more information about the activity.
+Once you have created your app service, the App Service blade will open.

-!!! info
-    What's the difference between a Web App, a Mobile App and an API App?
-Not a
-    lot.
-The type determines which Quick start projects are available in the Quick
-    start menu under **All settings**.
-Since we selected a Mobile app, a set of
-    starter client projects for mobile devices will be presented.

 We will also want a place to store our data.
-This role is taken on by a
-SQL Azure instance.
-We could link an existing database if we had one
+This role is taken on by a SQL Azure instance.
+We could link an existing database if we had one defined.
-defined.
 However, we can also create a test database.

 !!! tip
-    Creating a Test Database through the App Service Data Connections (as
-    I describe here) allows you to create a free database.
-This option is
-    not normally available through other SQL database creation flows.
+    Creating a Test Database through the App Service Data Connections (as I describe here) allows you to create a free database.
+This option is not normally available through other SQL database creation flows.

 Before we can create a database, we need to create a logical server for the database.
-The SQL Server (the logical server) sets the region and the login credentials for
-all the contained databases:
+The SQL Server (the logical server) sets the region and the login credentials for all the contained databases:

 1. Click **Resource groups** in the left hand side menu.
 2. Click the resource group you created.